Battle of Avdiivka (2023–2024): Early fighting and bombardment (February – May 2022)

 Attacks on the Ukrainian garrison in Avdiivka intensified during the week before the Russian invasion of Ukraine, with small groups of separatist militants attempting to enter Ukrainian-controlled territory.
 A Ukrainian army outpost was bombarded with mortar shells on 21 February 2022, and artillery fires were heard on the morning of 23 February.

 On 13 March, Metinvest reported that shells had struck the Avdiivka Coke Plant, damaging some facilities.
 The plant had suspended operations at the onset of the Russian invasion, and there were no injuries.
 The Russian Ministry of Defence accused "retreating militants of nationalist battalions" of sabotaging the plant and causing a fire that could not be extinguished due to ongoing fighting.

 The National Police of Ukraine said on 22 March that Russia used a Tornado-S MLRS system to bombard Avdiivka, allegedly causing civilian casualties.
 On 26 March, Governor of Donetsk Oblast Pavlo Kyrylenko reported that the city's industrial zone had been attacked with white phosphorus munitions.

 Amid the beginning of a Russian offensive in the Donbas in mid-April, the bombardment of Avdiivka reportedly intensified.
 A supermarket and an athletics store were destroyed by airstrikes in the city center.
 An estimated 6,000 of the city's c.
-30,000 pre-war residents remained in the city, with as many of 2,000 of them taking up permanent residence in underground bomb shelters.
+30,000 pre-war residents remained in the city, with as many as 2,000 of them taking up permanent residence in underground bomb shelters.
 On 18 April, Russia said its forces had destroyed two command posts and a radar system for S-300 missiles in Avdiivka.
 On the same day, Ukrainian officials claimed to have repelled a Russian ground offensive against the city.

 Phosphorus shells were reportedly used to bombard the coke plant on 26 April, as well as the city center the next day, causing several fires.
 A high-rise building was also hit with an airstrike.
 On 29 April, videos of the Russian army shelling Ukrainian forces in Avdiivka with a thermobaric weapon were published.